-Also note that test/exam questions are often based on or similar to assignment questions, so ideally you should know how to solve all the exercises in an assignment, including any you choose to not complete.
+Also, note that test/exam questions are often based on or similar to assignment questions, so ideally you should know how to solve all the exercises in an assignment, including any you choose to not complete in an assignment.

-2. Pandas data analysis and machine learning assignments, in the last several weeks of the course, should be submitted as Jupyter Notebook(s) with file extension ".ipynb", plus any extra required files.
-Data sets should be downloaded via the Jupyter notebook if possible, not submitted.
-If it's possible for the notebook to download them but that code is missing, marks will be deducted.
+2. Pandas data analysis and machine learning assignments, in the last several weeks of the course, should be submitted as Jupyter Notebook(s) with the file extension ".ipynb", plus any extra required files.
+Data sets should be downloaded via the Jupyter Notebook if possible, not submitted.
+If the notebook can download them but that code is missing, marks will be deducted.